De-Alchmst/bast/doc.md

 Arrays are indexed from 0.
 Data can be read from an array with the `read` or `r` expression.
 Read takes a block containing the array itself and index of the element to read.
-To access nested arrays, multiple indexes can be put inside one `read`.
+To access nested arrays, multiple indices can be put inside one `read`.
 To write data to an array, use the `write` or `r` expression.
-In addition to the array and indices, it also takes the value to write at the end.
+In addition to the array and indices, it also takes the value to write.

 ```
 func [main]:[